Skip to the main content.

 Offer a Solution

-If saying “no” to a situation puts the asker in a bind, help to brainstorm another option.
+If saying “no” to a situation puts the person asking in a bind, help to brainstorm another option.
 Just because you aren’t the person doing it doesn’t mean you can’t help to get it done in some way.
 This will also make you look reliable so that people can come to you in the future with a task when the timing works out better.
 You don’t want to tarnish your reputation just because you turned something down.